Research Office of the Reich Air Ministry: Ernst Röhm affair

-The first major operation of the FA was the surveillance of Ernst Röhm.
-Ernst Röhm was the co-founder of the Sturmabteilung (SA; Storm Detachment), the Nazi Party's militia, and later was its commander.
+The first major operation of the FA was the surveillance of Ernst Röhm, the co-founder of the Sturmabteilung (SA; Storm Detachment), the Nazi Party's militia, and later was its commander.
 Röhm and his SA associates had been watched continuously since the end of 1933.
-Every telephone conversation, letter written, and every conversation that Röhm had uttered was reported to the FA.
+Every telephone conversation, letter written, and conversation that Röhm had uttered was reported to the FA.
 For many of the associates of Röhm, microphones had been placed in their private lodgings.
 These were concealed in their telephones, table lamps, chandeliers, electric clocks and other locations.
 The evidence collected was collated and evaluated in the evaluation centre of the FA.
 This evidence led directly to the Night of the Long Knives, which took place from 30 June to 2 July 1934 in which 85-200 members of the SA and others were assassinated.
 During this action Schimpf was promoted to ministerial rank (Ministerialrat), which ensured for himself a position of great power.